Skip to content

 A Green Escape:

-Beyond Alexandria, the Yellow Line plunges into a vibrant oasis of green spaces.
-L’Enfant Plaza, with its iconic fountain and waterfront views, connects you to National Harbor and Nationals Park.
-At Mount Vernon Square, lush parks and the National Mall beckon nature lovers, while Archives-Navy Memorial-Gallery Place station grants access to museums and historical treasures.
+Beyond the city, the Yellow Line passes through bright green areas.
+The famous fountain and waterfront setting at L’Enfant Plaza link you to both National Harbor and Nationals Park.
+Both parks at Mount Vernon Square and the National Mall attract nature enthusiasts and the Archives-Navy Memorial-Gallery Place station connect riders to many museums and historical sites.

 Monumental Encounters: